asepnh/Temperature-Data-Logger/README.md

 - https://makecode.microbit.org/courses/ucp-science/data-collection
   This is only limited to 20 seconds
 - https://microbit.org/projects/make-it-code-it/python-wireless-data-logger/
   No limit to the recording time, file is stored as csv in laptop, can use a remote microbit.
+But no indication on the timing.
   4 temp sensor can go to microbit with a breakout board which will then sends signal to 1 microbit connected to a laptop.
 - https://microbit.org/projects/make-it-code-it/indoor-outdoor-thermometer/?editor=python
 - https://microbit-micropython.readthedocs.io/en/v1.0.1/tutorials/storage.html#